 To Capital A/c 10,00,000

-Ledger is a book of account in which we kept all the transactions of a particular account separately.
-With the help of ledger, we can get whole information about the particular account at a single place. but in the journal, all the transactions are recording date wise but if we want the total balance of a particular account then it is very difficult to get it
+A ledger account is a book of account in which we kept all the transactions of a particular account separately.
+With the help of ledger, we can get whole information about the particular account at a single place. but in the journal daybook, all the transactions are recorded date wise, if we want the total balance of a particular account then it is very difficult to get it in the journal daybook.

-Adjustment entries mean those entries which are related to an accrual basis, Depreciation or amortization. like outstanding/prepaid expenses, Accrued/received in advance Income, depreciation on all assets and write off goodwill or bad debts etc.
+Adjustment entries mean those entries which are related to an accrual basis, Depreciation or amortization. like outstanding/prepaid expenses, Accrued/received in advance Income, depreciation on all assets, and to write off goodwill or bad debts, etc.

-After all adjustment, we have to make the financial statement. it included trading and Profit/loss account or Income statement, balance sheet and cash flow statement, Statement of Changes in Equity.
+After all adjustments, we have to make a financial statement. it included trading and Profit/loss account or Income statement, balance sheet and cash flow statement, Statement of Changes in Equity.

-Closing entries are that journal entries which made at the end of an accounting period which transfer the balances of temporary accounts to permanent accounts.
+Closing entries are that journal entries made at the end of an accounting period that transfer the balances of temporary accounts to permanent accounts.